 What happens if a participant is granted total loan forgiveness at some point when the district is providing payments?

-In this case, the participant would report this on the online portal, and it would notify both the district and MDE to cease payments starting with the month after the payoff.
+In this case, the participant would report this to their employer, and the district would notify MDE that it intended to cease payments starting with the month after the payoff.

 -